 - Credit Suisse collects a daily investor fee on XIV’s assets—on an annualized basis it’s 1.35%.
 With current assets at $900 million this fee brings in around $12 million per year.
 That should be enough to cover Credit Suisse’ XIV costs and be profitable.
 But even if it was all profit it would be a tiny 0.3% of Credit Suisse’s overall net income—$2.6 billion in 2013.
 My understanding is that a portion of this fee is passed onto to VelocityShares for their technical and marketing activities.

 - I’m sure one aspect of XIV is a headache for Credit Suisse.
-Its daily reset construction requires its investments to be rebalanced at the end of each day, and the required investments are proportional to the percentage move of the day and the amount of assets held in the fund.
+Its daily reset construction requires its investments to be rebalanced at the end of each day, and the required investments are proportional to the percentage move of the day and the assets held in the fund.
 XIV currently holds $900 million in assets, and if XIV moves down 10% in a day (the record negative daily move is -24%, positive move +18 %) then Credit Suisse has to commit an additional $90 million (10% of $900 million) of capital that evening.
 If XIV goes down 10% the next day, then another $81 million infusion is required.

 - Unlike an Exchange Trade Fund (ETF), XIV’s Exchange Traded Note structure does not require Credit Suisse to report what they are doing with the cash it receives for creating shares.
 The note is carried as senior debt on Credit Suisse’s balance sheet but they don’t pay out any interest on this debt.
 Instead, they promise to redeem shares that the APs return to them based on the value of XIV’s index.